flatcar/scripts/repos/flatcar-overlay/sys-fs/lvm2/README.md

 We keep this package in overlay, because we carry one extra patch for the unit generator.
 It was posted upstream and remains unacknowledged.
-We could try sending the patch to gentoo, so we can bring this package back to portage-stable.
+We could try sending the patch to gentoo, so we can bring this package back to gentoo-subset.

 The lvm2-activation(-early).service was triggered multiple times which if done too quickly leads to a failure like this: